solkim-83/tp/docs/DeveloperGuide.md

   * 3a1.
 Athena shows an error message.

-    Use resumes at step 2.
+    Use case resumes at step 2.

 #### **Use case: View details of an event**